bentoml/OpenLLM/README.md

 ## 📖 Introduction

-With OpenLLM, you can run inference with any open-source large-language models(LLMs), serve LLMs over REST API or gRPC, and deploy to the cloud or on-premises.
+With OpenLLM, you can run inference with any open-source large-language models(LLMs), deploy to the cloud or on-premises, and build powerful AI apps.

 🚂 **SOTA LLMs**: built-in supports a wide range of open-source LLMs and model runtime, including StableLM, Falcon, Dolly, Flan-T5, ChatGLM, StarCoder and more.